FlexW/tiger-compiler/README.md

 # Tiger Compiler
-This is my implementation for the Tiger compiler form Andrew W. Appels book, Modern Compiler Implementation in C.
+This is my implementation for the Tiger compiler form Andrew W. Appels book, Modern Compiler Implementation in C. With this project I tried to learn how a compiler works.

 The Tiger language is a small language with nested functions, record values with implicit pointers, arrays, integer and string variables, and a few simple structured control constructs.